According to Botswana's 1966 Constitution (as amended),

 State v.
 Thebe and others

 In this 1993 High Court case,State v.
 Thebes 1993 BLR 484.the five accused were police officers who had participated in the interrogation of the deceased, a suspect in their custody.
-The deceased had been manacled on the orders of the first accused.
-The purpose of placing the manacles on the deceased was to get a confession out of him.
+The victim had been manacled on the orders of the first accused.
+The purpose of placing the manacles on the victim had been to extract a confession out of him.
 The accused was assaulted and the force used was brutal and excessive.
 There had been no legal justification for the use of such excessive force on the deceased.
 Although it was not possible to ascertain who had caused the actual death of the deceased, the death resulted from injuries unlawfully caused.
 Accordingly, the participants in the assault were all criminally responsible for the death that ensued.
 As the prosecution had not proved the intention to kill the deceased, the accused, who had put into execution an unlawful common purpose, were guilty of manslaughter.

 Makwati v.
 State